Realistic3D-MIUN/MUPET/README.md

-# Implementation for the paper "Maximum a Posteriori Training of Diffusion Models for Image Restoration"
+# Implementation for the paper "Maximum A Posteriori Training of Diffusion Models for Image Restoration"

 ## Requirements